SimplyRFiD Wave User Manual

 - Marker - Displays the nearest RFID Marker tag that will be associated with the tag scanned near it.
 This feature can be enabled in the Inventory Settings of the Wave Settings page.

 - RFID Pane - Found Items will be listed in this pane.
-The user may display information or delete items by sliding an item’s row to the left.
+The user may display and/or edit information by pressing on the item.
+Pulling down the inventory list will force data sync with the server.

 This section shows all of the settings for the Inventory page.